This is an old thread. Have you accumulated more experience on how to avoid seizing in the chair?

 Vague AS symptoms in 20s and early 30s (no diagnosis).

-During age 47 (2015) developed complete axial inflammation (started from from skull and progressed down to sacrum).
+During age 47 (2015) from NSAID use developed complete axial inflammation (started from from skull and progressed down to sacrum).
 Included psoriasis.
-Trigger in scull was reverse blockage in a SCUBA mishap.
+Trigger in scull was reverse blockage in a SCUBA mishap in 2013.
 Straw that broke the camels back was over use of NSAIDs.
 NSD works well but not perfect.
 Strong involvement between symptoms and gut integrity.